hwborchers/hwborchers.github.io/index.md

 [1] 0.000000e+00 7.071068e-01 1.000000e+00 1.224647e-16
 ```

-Here we use the Julia notation for explicitely generating a vector with `[...]`, a MATLAB-like notation, corresponding to R's `c(...)`.
+Here we use the Julia notation for explicitly generating a vector with `[...]`, a MATLAB-like notation, corresponding to R's `c(...)`.
 By the way, applying `sin.` with `julia_call` to an R vector will act in a vectorized way.

 ```r
 julia_call("sin.", c(0, pi/4, pi/2, pi))